g-lalevee/apigee-envselector/README.md

 # apigee-envselector

-Apigee X/hybrid has a lim
-The Apigee Environment Selector lets you find the nevironment

 On Apigee X/hybrid, to work around the limits of the number of deployable proxies per environment, you can associate several environments to the same environment group.
 See [About environments and environment groups](https://cloud.google.com/apigee/docs/api-platform/fundamentals/environments-overview).

 Targeting a group of environments, envselector allows you to dynamically select in which attached environment to deploy your proxies.